18 Quiet Dogs That Don’t Bark (Too Much)

 Quiet dog breed #10: Greyhound

 The greyhound and the smaller Italian greyhound are known for their racing, but interestingly, they were bred to chase their prey silently.
 They’re even quiet indoors.
 “Surprisingly, they do well for apartment dwellers as they are fairly inactive indoors.
 They are gentle and independent dogs who have a sweet temperament,” says Stanley.
 And even they do play and chase toys inside, they are virtually noiseless and don’t bark much.
+These are the best guard dog breeds for protection.

 Quiet dog breed #11: Shiba Inu